James Graham (playwright)

-James Graham (born 8 July 1982) is a British playwright and screenwriter.
-His work has been staged throughout the UK and internationally, at theatres including the Bush, Soho Theatre, Clwyd Theatr Cymru, Royal Court Theatre, Liverpool and the National Theatre.
+James Graham OBE FRSL (born 8 July 1982) is a British playwright and screenwriter.
+His work has been staged throughout the UK and internationally, at theatres including the Bush, Soho Theatre, Almeida Theatre, Royal Court Theatre, Liverpool and the National Theatre and has had multiple plays in the West End and on Broadway.

+Graham is a three-time Laurence Olivier Award winner.

 Early life and education

 James Graham grew up in Kirkby-in-Ashfield, Nottinghamshire, and was educated at Ashfield School, Kirkby-in-Ashfield and the University of Hull, where he studied drama.

 Career

 Graham's first professional play, Albert's Boy, was produced by the Finborough Theatre in west London, where Graham became playwright-in-residence.
-His first major play This House was commissioned by the Royal National Theatre, where it was critically and commercially acclaimed, transferred to the larger Olivier Theatre, and was nominated for the Olivier Award for Best New Play.
+His first major play This House was commissioned by the Royal National Theatre, transferred to the larger Olivier Theatre, and was nominated for the Olivier Award for Best New Play.
 This House was revived in 2016 and ran for two years, first in the West End and then on a national tour.

 Graham's debut feature film X+Y premiered in 2015.
 He has written numerous TV dramas, including the TV films Coalition (which won the Royal Television Society award for Best Single Film) and Brexit: The Uncivil War (nominated for the Primetime Emmy Award for Outstanding Television Movie).
 In 2019, Graham wrote and executive produced a three-part TV adaptation of his stage play Quiz, which aired in 2020.

 In 2022, it was announced that Graham had written the book for a new musical about the life of televangelist Tammy Faye Messner, with Elton John and Jake Shears writing the music.
 Tammy Faye opened at the Almeida Theatre in October 2022, and was nominated for four Olivier Awards, winning two.
 Tammy Faye transferred to Broadway in October 2024 and closed two months later.

 He has received five Broadway productions.
 He wrote the books for Broadway musical Finding Neverland, and for the musical Tammy Faye which transferred to Broadway from London.
-His play Punch opens on Broadway in September 2025, following Broadway transfers of his plays Privacy and Ink (for which he received his first Tony Award nomination)..
+His play Punch opens on Broadway in September 2025, following Broadway transfers of his plays Privacy and Ink (for which he received his first Tony Award nomination).